phongnh/vim-easycomplete/README.md

 - [TabNine support](#TabNine-Support).
 (Highly Recommend!)
 - Easy to install LSP Server with one command
 - Written in pure vim script for vim8 and neovim
-- Snippet support with ultisnips.
+- Snippet support with ultisnips or vim-vsnip.
 - Fast performance

 The reason I decided to use pure vim script instead of lua or python is that I want a wider range of compatibility.
 And I made a lot of async handling with vim script to avoid the block of vim.